UniversalDependencies/docs/_2015-08-23-uppsala/clitics.md

 We suggest that if needed, languages can have subtypes indicating the relation (dobj, iobj), though it is unclear whether that is really the best idea.

-For languages with dislocation, such as French, we use the dislocated relation.
+For languages with dislocation, such as French, we use the dislocated relation, consistent with the existing guidelines.